nathanathan/ODKScan-core/TestSuite/README.md

 * TemplateEditor.cpp --This is some code that might be useful for editing JSON templates.
 It's pretty messy so I don't know if it will be of much use to anyone but me.
 * configuration.h --The jni folder has a configuration file as well, but they are *not* interchangable.
 This file is used to define macros that enable test suite specific funtionality.(For example outputting debug text/images).

-	tests:
+	Tests:

+Tests might have some parameters that are hard-coded for a specific form I've been using not publicly available.

 * Experiment.cpp --This is the most comprehensive test.
-You can run it on a collection of images in some_folder with the command:
+You can run it on a collection of images in some_folder with the command "make Experiment EXPERIMENT_FOLDER=some_folder"

-make Experiment EXPERIMENT_FOLDER=some_folder

-(It might have some parameters that are hard-coded for a specific form I've been using not publicly available)

 * CourseEvalTest.cpp --This test uses the course eval form included in the repository so it should work out of the box.
 (However, at the moment I'm writing this, I'm pretty sure it doesn't)

-	calibration:
+	Calibration:

 * calibration.cpp --Calibration code from OpenCV samples.
 Calibration can provide substancial improvement to all steps in the pipline.